🖥 TAP TO SAVE 50% WITH CODE THANKS

 Most of the defenses in this tier should only be started in deeper leagues as a last resort.
 Some of these D/ST either have tougher matchups this week (Chicago Bears, Washington Commanders, and Atlanta Falcons) or have huge question marks surrounding their defense (New York Giants and Cincinnati Bengals).
 So, these defenses should be avoided for the most part.

 If you absolutely need a defense from this tier, then the Giants are likely your best choice.
 This New York defense just totaled a season-high four sacks against the Eagles, and the 49ers' offensive line hasn't exactly been great.
-Just a few weeks ago, that San Francisco offensive line allowed six sacks against the Tampa Bay Buccaneers.
+Just a few weeks ago, the San Francisco offensive line allowed six sacks against the Tampa Bay Buccaneers.

 As for the Bears, Commanders, Falcons, and Bengals, it's best to avoid these defenses.
 Chicago will have a tough matchup against a Joe Flacco-led Bengals offense.
 Washington goes up against a Seahawks offensive line that doesn't allow many sacks.
 Atlanta's defense looked lost against the Dolphins last week, and Cincinnati's defense is not very good.